Why Michigan Residents Choose Polycarbonate Vs Glass/Plastic For Lenses

 Nowadays, choosing a pair of eyeglasses is about more than just style.
 You also need to consider the material your lenses are made from.
 Lens material is normally glass, plastic, or polycarbonate.
 Here’s what you need to know about polycarbonate and the benefits of polycarbonate lenses for eyeglasses.

 Polycarbonate is a specific type of plastic.
 Besides its use in eyeglass lenses, it is also used for car headlights, CDs and DVDs, and many other industrial applications.
 Polycarbonate lenses are very strong, making it an excellent lens material.
 It was invented independently in 1953 by Dr. Hermann Schnell of Bayer and Dr. Daniel Fox of General Electric.Book an appointment

 Benefits of Polycarbonate Glasses

-The Vision Council described polycarbonate lenses as “virtually unbreakable.”
+The Vision Council described polycarbonate glasses as “virtually unbreakable.”
 A study published in the Journal of the American Medical Association also found that polycarbonate lenses were more impact-resistant than glass or other types of plastic lenses.
 Using five types of projectiles including golf and tennis balls, the study found that polycarbonate lenses didn’t shatter, even at high impact.

-One of the greatest benefits of polycarbonate lenses is that they are often thinner than other types of lenses.
+One of the greatest benefits of polycarbonate glasses is that they are often thinner than other types of lenses.
 This makes them ideal for people with strong prescriptions.
 Lighter, thinner eyeglasses are less likely to slip off your nose and are more comfortable for everyday wear.

 Extended exposure to ultraviolet (UV) radiation from the sun can cause damage to your eyes.
 This can include cataracts and macular degeneration, along with other eye problems.
 Luckily, polycarbonate lenses already block out harmful UV rays from the sun.
 And, unlike some other types of eyeglass lenses, they do not require any additional coating for sun protection.